danyal-imtiaz99/danyal-imtiaz99/README.md

-- 👋 Hi, I’m @danyal-imtiaz99
+- 👋 Hello there!
+- My name is @danyal-imtiaz99 and I work as a software engineer.
+- I have built back-end applications and restful APIs.
-- 👀 I’m interested in Software Engineering
+- interested in software architecture and cloud computing.
-- 🌱 I’m currently learning Cloud Computing
-- 💞️ I’m looking to collaborate on Start up Projects
-- 📫 How to reach me danyal.imtiaz99@gmail.com
+- Currently, learning the intricacies of designing and maintaining large-scale distributed systems.
+- I am eager to collaborate on startup projects.
+If you have any exciting projects in mind, please feel free to reach out to me at danyal.imtiaz99@gmail.com.

 <!---
 danyal-imtiaz99/danyal-imtiaz99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.